B3rse/qparse/README.md

 	GGG-acg-GGG-gccggc-GGG-ccac-GGG 30      3       27      3       NA;WWW;NA
 	GGG-acgg-GGG-ccggc-GGG-ccac-GGG 24      3       27      3       NA;NA;NA

 When the symmetry of the loops is considered, for each PQS an additional field is reported in the output.
 This field contains the information of the self-alignment for each of the loops.
 The self-alignment encodings for each loop are separated by ';'.
 In the encodings, 'W' identifies a Watson-Crick pairing, 'H' a Hoogsteen pairing, 'l-u' a gap opening and 'm' a mismatch.
-If the loop is shorter than 6 bp and the alignment is not calculated, 'NA' is reported instead.
+If the loop is shorter than 6 bp and the alignment is not calculated 'NA' is reported instead.
 This field is used to show the optimal alignment when using QPARSE_parser_x.x.py (see below).

 ## **QPARSE_parser_x.x.py**
 Together with QPARSE, a Python script (Python v.
 2.7) is also provided that can be used to better organize the raw output.